setembrinolusa/camunda8/README.md

 	https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml
 ```

-	ingress-ngnix controller resources (pods, services, etc.)
-	will be deployed into the ingress-nginx namespace.
+	The ingress-ngnix controller resources (pods, services, etc.) will be deployed into the ingress-nginx namespace.

 	It may take a few minutes to download container images and configure deployments.
 	Make sure all pods are running with the command before continuing